-6.1 PROVISION OF DATA/INFORMATION FOR SERIOUS INCIDENTS
+6.2.
+PROVISION OF DATA/INFORMATION FOR SERIOUS INCIDENTS

 Trialling organisations must abide by existing crash reporting requirements of the state or territory in which they are conducting their trial.
-Minimum reporting conditions are contained in the ARRs.
+Minimum reporting conditions are contained in the road rules.

 Trialling organisations must also report any serious incident to the relevant road transport agency.
 A serious incident is defined as a crash involving a trial vehicle or a contravention of any law such as exceeding the speed limit or a red light violation.

-In these cases trialling organisations must collect and provide all information relevant to the event and the performance of the system so that the circumstances of the event can be reconstructed.
+In these cases, trialling organisations must collect and provide all information relevant to the event and the performance of the system so that the circumstances of the event can be reconstructed.
 This must be provided to the road transport agency that issued the exemption or permit.
-The data must be provided in a form that can be easily read and interpreted by the road transport agency.
+The data must be provided in a standardised, readable and accessible format to the road transport agency.
 Trialling organisations are also required to provide any assistance that a road transport agency requires to decipher the data.

-The data available in the event of a crash will be dependent on the nature of the trial and the technology employed.
+The data available in the event of a crash will depend on the nature of the trial and the technology employed.
 Information could include:

-- time

-- date

-- location

-- automation status (for example, automated system, human driver, transitioning)

-- traffic conditions (for example, empty road, in heavy traffic) - road and weather conditions - vehicle information (speed, brake/throttle applications) - sensor information in relation to other road users and the surrounding road environment - identity of the vehicle operator at the time of the incident.
+- time - date - location - whether the automated driving system is engaged at a given time, the level of automation engaged, any handover of control requests, and traffic conditions (for example, empty road, in heavy traffic) - road and weather conditions - vehicle information (speed, brake/throttle applications) - sensor information in relation to other road users and the surrounding road environment - the identity of the vehicle operator at the time of the incident.